 Taking great pride in its history and heritage, Selma, AL is a charming and hospitable city that played an important role during the Civil War, the Civil Rights Movement, and the Voting Rights Movement of America.
-It continues to thrive in its past today, as residents and visitors are immersed in all of the events that took place there, which eventually shaped the world we live in today.
-The tradition and culture you’ll come across in this riverside location is evident in the streets you’ll walk, the people you’ll meet, and even in the food you will eat while there.
+The tradition and culture you’ll come across in this riverside location is evident in the streets you’ll walk, the people you’ll meet, and the food you will eat while there.

 Listed on the U.S. National Register of Historic Places, as well as a U.S. National Historic Landmark, the Edmund Pettus Bridge is an iconic structure in Selma, Alabama.
 The bridge was built in 1940, but it wasn’t until 1965 that it became a symbol of change as voting rights marchers were met with violence by local law enforcement - resulting in what is now called ‘Bloody Sunday’’.
 Less than a month later over 3,000 people, versus the initial 600, crossed the bridge and marched all the way to the capitol to demand voting rights; by the time they reached there, over 25,000 people had joined their cause.
 This march, which initially had a terrible outcome on the Edmund Pettus Bridge, resulted in President Lyndon Johnson signing the Voting Rights Act of 1965.

 Fun day trip ideas: Ohio, From San Francisco, From NYC, Texas, Florida, Best beaches in USA